iamleigh/iamleigh/README.md

 #### About my role at [Incsub](http://incsub.com/)

 - 🥷 Every WPMU DEV plug-in you install has a bit of my magic since 2015.
-- 🧙‍♂️ One ring to rule them all (and I am the custody of it).
-I am the leader of the plugins' library team (aka, SUI Team).
+- 🧙‍♂️ One ring to rule them all, and I am its custody, making me the lead of the plugins' library team (aka, SUI Team).
 - 🧑🏻‍💻 I started as a Junior Developer, with the years and hard effort took a huge leap.
 - 👶 [Hustle](https://wpmudev.com/project/hustle/) is my baby project since I built it from the scratch.